Any-resolution Training for High-resolution Image Synthesis: Panorama generation extension

 \section{Panorama generation extension}

-Our default training setup assumes that we use low-resolution images is to learn global context, and patches from high-resolution images to learn details.
-An alternative setup to learn from patches directly, \textit{even without ever knowing the entire global context}.
-One such scenario is panorama generation, where a large-scale dataset would be much more difficult to obtain than for single images.
+Our default training setup assumes that we use low-resolution images to learn global context and patches from high-resolution images to learn details.
+An alternative setup to learn from patches directly, \textit{without ever knowing the entire global context}.
+One such scenario is panorama generation, where a large-scale dataset would be much more difficult to obtain than single images.
 We investigate this setup on the Mountains domain, in which the generator is tasked with synthesizing a panorama from landscape images, without training directly on panoramas.
 Accordingly, we modify the \ContinuousDomain coordinate grid to $[-\pi,\pi]\times[0,1]$, and enforce continuity on the endpoints by using a sine and cosine encoding prior to Fourier feature embedding.
 At training time, we sample a ``slice'' of the coordinate grid for generation corresponding to a random viewing angle, but at inference time the entire panorama can be synthesized by specifying the full grid of coordinates.
 In this case, we find that it is important to use a \textit{cross-frame} discriminator, in which the discriminator straddles the boundary between two generated slices to enable seamless boundaries in the panorama.
 Qualitative results are shown in Fig~\ref{fig:sm_panorama}.
+At inference time, we can spatially interpolate the \StyleCode latent code with arbitrary spacing, which generates seamless infinite landscapes.